Master craftsman

-Today's master craftsman in different countries
+Role in different countries

 Germany

 In Germany, the master craftsman (Meister) is the highest professional qualification in crafts and is a state-approved grade.
 The certification is called Meisterbrief.
 The qualification includes theoretical and practical training in the craft as well as business and legal training.
 Additionally, it implies the qualification to train apprentices.
 These qualifications prepare the Meister for running their own business or alternatively for higher positions at a company.
 The status of master craftsmen is regulated in the German Gesetz zur Ordnung des Handwerks (Crafts and Trades Regulation Code).

 Guilds have been abolished in Germany, but the ranks of apprentice (Lehrling), journeyman (Geselle) and master craftsman have been retained even through modern times.
 For safety-relevant crafts, e.g., electricians and chimney sweeps, any business in the trade has to be run by a master craftsman or has to employ at least one Meister.

 Journeymen and master craftsmen are by law automatically members of their regional chamber of crafts (Handwerkskammer), which is a self-governing public body.
 The chamber organizes vocational training and oversees the examination of the journeymen and masters.

-To become a master craftsman, it is usually required to have completed vocational training in the craft in which the examination should be taken, which finishes with a final examination called Gesellenprüfung (journeyman's examination).
-If these requirements are fulfilled, the candidate can take courses for the Meisterprüfung (master craftman's examination).
+To become a master craftsman, it is usually required to have completed vocational training in the craft in which the examination is to be taken, culminating in a final examination called Gesellenprüfung (journeyman's examination).
+If these requirements are fulfilled, the candidate can take courses for the Meisterprüfung (master craftsman's examination).
 The duration of the courses takes 1 to 4 years depending on the craft and on the Course.
 The examination includes theoretical, practical and oral parts and takes 5 to 7 days (depending on the craft).
 In some crafts, the creation of a masterpiece is also part of the examination.

-The German Meister qualifies the holder to study for a bachelor's degree at university, whether the Meister holds a regular university entrance qualification or not.
+The German Meister qualifies the holder to study for a bachelor's degree at university, and is thus a university entrance qualification.
 According to the German Qualifications Framework, the Meisterbrief is at the same level as a bachelor's degree, even though it is not an academic degree and thus not directly comparable.